 Diapers?
 Check.
 Endless supply of Goldfish crackers and juice boxes?
 Check.
 Puzzles, Barbie dolls and tiny plastic dinosaurs?
 Check, check, check.

-Catering to these needs -- and offering the bonus of a vacation tab that's nailed down in advance -- are all-inclusive family-oriented resorts.
+Catering to these needs — and offering the bonus of a vacation tab that's nailed down in advance — are family-oriented, all-inclusive resorts.
 These establishments often feature fantastic pools, water sports and supervised kiddie clubs for the young ones, plus spas, fine dining and adult entertainment for their parents.

 Deals vary, but your bill at most all-inclusive resorts includes lodging, food and drink (including alcoholic beverages), transportation to and from the resort, taxes, gratuities, non-motorized water sports, organized games and activities, kiddie clubs (though some resorts add a fee for this) and evening entertainment.